8lueberry/bracket-template/README.md

     <title>Index page</title>
   </head>
   <body>
-    Hello from master.dot <br />
+    Hello from master.brkt.html <br />
-    Hello from index.dot <br />
+    Hello from index.brkt.html <br />
-    Hello from index.dot again
+    Hello from index.brkt.html again
   </body>
 </html>
 ```

+The master file specified can be
+- relative to the current file `../_layout/master.brkt.html`
+- relative to the views set in express `app.set('views', path.resolve(__dirname, 'views'));`

 **Pro tip**
 - Custom variables can be defined in the yaml (like title in the example) and used in the master.